History of monarchy in Australia: The Dismissal, and the Hannah and Wran Affairs

-This episode greatly concerned the Australian state premiers on both sides of politics.
+This episode greatly concerned Australian state premiers on both sides of politics.
 They had governed in the belief that convention meant they were the Queen's advisers in state matters, not British ministers.
 London's actions were indicative of the direct relationship between the Queen of the United Kingdom and the Governors of the Australian states.
 This relationship now appeared to bypass the Queen's role as the Australian monarch, and her link to the Governor-General and the Commonwealth.
 Apparently the Queen of the United Kingdom still had direct powers over the Australian states where she acted in that role on the advice of her British ministers.

 State governors had been dismissed by monarchs before.
 In 1917 George V had recalled Sir Gerald Strickland, Governor of New South Wales.
 Strickland had leaked to the press that he was about to dismiss the premier, William Holman.
-However, the King had been acting at the request of Holman, and the King had acted according to convention, on the advice of his chief minister.
+However, the king had been acting at the request of Holman, and the king had acted according to convention, on the advice of his chief minister.

 In 1980 Neville Wran, the Premier of New South Wales, announced his intention to introduce a bill that would require the Queen to be advised by Australian state ministers alone on matters concerning the governance of that state.

 Wran had tested the British ministers by requesting the Governor of New South Wales not be told of his impending re-appointment.
 When British officials ignored this request, Wran took it as proof of their willingness to interfere in Australian state affairs.
-Buckingham Palace was alarmed at the impending bill, and when it was passed through both houses of the New South Wales Parliament, Lord Carrington wrote to Sir Roden Cutler, the state's Governor, telling him that the Queen would refuse the Royal Assent to the bill.
+Buckingham Palace was alarmed at the impending bill, and when it was passed through both houses of the New South Wales Parliament, Lord Carrington wrote to Sir Roden Cutler, the state's Governor, telling him that the Queen would refuse royal assent to the bill.
 The secretary of the Premier's Department, Gerry Gleason, told the British Consul-General that New South Wales was 'being buggered about' and that the British needed their 'backsides kicked'.

 The constitutional problem was resolved by the Australia Act 1986.
-By this Act all state governors are appointed by the Queen on the advice of the Australian state's Premier alone.
+By this act all state governors are appointed by the Queen on the advice of the state's premier alone.
 British ministers have no constitutional authority to advise the Queen on any matter related to the Australian states.
 There is debate as to whether the actions of the Australian states have in effect made Queen Elizabeth their direct monarch the same way she is Queen of Australia, effectively making her the Queen of New South Wales, of Victoria, of Tasmania, of South Australia, of Western Australia, and also the Queen of Queensland.